 A varied and interesting hike through the forestry high above the village of L’Escarène in the Alpes-Maritimes area of southern France.
 Reaching an altitude of 762 m (2,500 ft) the views are simply incredible.
 Use the information boards to identify the many different species of plants which can be found along the route.
 Take care on the final section across the slippery grey marl hillside!

-Car parking available at the cemetery in L’Escarène (93-95 Allée de Verdun, 06440 Escarène).
-Local bus service stops in L’Escarène close to walk start point.
+Car parking available at Place Camous in L’Escarène (93-95 Allée de Verdun, 06440 Escarène).
+Local bus service stops on D2204 /Rue du Chateau in L’Escarène close to walk start point which is at the mini roundabout where the D2204 joins with the D21.
+L’Escarène train station is a 10 minute walk from the start point.

 WALK REVIEW: 16th February 2017